-ANNAPOLIS, Md., March 22, 2011 /PRNewswire-USNewswire/ -- In a special ceremony before the entire Brigade of Midshipmen, the Superintendent, Vice Admiral Michael Miller '74, USN, and Admiral Steve Abbot '66 USN, (Ret.), chairman of the Board of Trustees of the U.S. Naval Academy Alumni Association, will recognize and honor four Naval Academy graduates for lifelong achievement with the United States Naval Academy Alumni Association Distinguished Graduate Award on Friday, March 25 at 4:30 p.m. in Alumni Hall at the Naval Academy.
-Each recipient of the 2011 Distinguished Graduate Award has demonstrated commitment to a lifetime of service and has made significant contributions to the Navy/Marine Corps and the nation.
+ANNAPOLIS, Md., March 9, 2012 /PRNewswire-USNewswire/ -- In a special ceremony before the Brigade of Midshipmen, the Superintendent, Vice Admiral Michael Miller '74, USN; and Admiral Steve Abbot '66, USN, (Ret.), Board of Trustees chair of the U.S. Naval Academy Alumni Association; will recognize and honor five Naval Academy graduates for lifelong achievement with the United States Naval Academy Alumni Association Distinguished Graduate Award on March 23 at 4:30 p.m. in Alumni Hall at the Naval Academy.
+Each recipient of the 2012 Distinguished Graduate Award has demonstrated commitment to a lifetime of service and has made significant contributions to the U.S. Naval Academy, Navy/Marine Corps and the nation.

-"Our 2011 Distinguished Graduates join an elite group of leaders who serve as a true example to today's midshipmen," said Byron Marchant '78, president of the U.S. Naval Academy Alumni Association.
-"They have lived lives true to the Naval Academy mission and represent a range of achievement and service to the Naval Academy community and the country."
+"Our 2012 Distinguished Graduates join an elite group of leaders who serve as a true example to today's Brigade of Midshipmen," said Byron Marchant '78, president and CEO, U.S. Naval Academy Alumni Association and Foundation.
+"They are the embodiment of the Naval Academy mission and represent a range of achievement and service to the Naval Academy community and the country."

-The U.S. Naval Academy Alumni Association is a non-profit, independent, self-supporting corporation with more than 55,000 members.
-For more information on the program, this year's event and the 2011 honorees, please visit www.usna.com.
+The U.S. Naval Academy Alumni Association is a non-profit, independent, self-supporting corporation with more than 57,000 members, 75 active alumni classes, 100 chapters and 84 parent clubs around the world.
+For more information on the program, this year's event and the 2012 honorees, please visit www.usna.com.

 SOURCE United States Naval Academy Alumni Association